AllenSWDB/allenswdb.github.io/databook/visual-coding-np/vcnp-quality-metrics.md

 :::{note}
 We have changed the default behavior of the SDK from the Visual Behavior Neuropixels dataset.
 We now return *all* units by default **only for this dataset**, without filtering based on waveform `quality` or other metrics.
-However, as we explore below, the Visual Coding dataset still has quality metrics applied.
 We leave this filtering to the user.
+However, as we explore below, the Visual Coding dataset still has default quality metrics filters applied.
 Applying these metrics is an important part of any analysis pipeline and we encourage users to use this notebook and the linked resources to get a thorough understanding of what quality metric filters their analyses require.